How Every State Got Its Nickname

 Alabama: The Heart of Dixie

 Although Alabama doesn’t have an official nickname, the nickname that’s most commonly used is “The Heart of Dixie,” according to the Alabama state archives.
 That phrase has appeared on state automobile license plates since the 1950s, although in 2002, the term, “Stars Fell on Alabama,” which refers to a famous meteor shower over Alabama in 1833, also found its way on to license plates.
+Each state has not only a nickname, but a motto too!
+You can learn every state’s motto here.

 Alaska: The Last Frontier